praized/marelle/README.md

 $.Marelle() v0.2 unstable, untested
 ============================================================================================================

+Foursquare API client library for Javascript, meant to be used qith jquery 1.5+, written in coffeescript.

-Use at your own risks and perils, yet you are welcome to contribute, share, open issues, critique, criticize, or indulge in your preferred manner of constructive contribution.
+*Use at your own risks and perils, yet you are welcome to contribute, share, open issues, critique, criticize, or indulge in your preferred manner of constructive contribution.*

 TODO
 ---------------------------------------------------------------------------------------------------------